 64 will be the case regardless of whether the article is in a journal where all articles are open

-65 access (i.e., a “Gold OA” journal) or a “Hybrid” journal that publishes both open-access
+65 access (i.e., a “Gold OA” journal) or a “Hybrid” journal that publishes both open access

-66 articles and that are only available to subscribers.
+66 articles and articles that are only available to subscribers.
 However, the professional value of OA is

 67 likely to be especially high for Gold OA journals that have other characteristics valued by

-68 evaluators: name recognition, high impact factor, perceived prestige, or association with
+68 evaluators: name recognition, high impact factor, perceived prestige, and association with

 69 certain academic societies (Gray, 2020; Schimanski & Alperin, 2018).